ababyyou/git-practice/README.md

 4. edit the file to list:

-  your favourite colour
+  your favourite colour green

-  your favourite fruit
+  your favourite fruit apple

-  your home country
+  your home country India

 5. commit the changes to your fork on on github